 ✈️

-Pro tip: Use Google Flights' "Explore" feature to see the cheapest destinations from your departure city on a map — it surfaces routes you hadn't considered.
+Pro tip: Use Google Flights' "Explore" feature to see the cheapest destinations from your departure city on a map — it often surfaces routes you hadn't considered.
+Setting an alert two to four months out usually catches the best domestic fares.

 Booking

 Where you stay shapes your entire trip.
-These three apps cover the full spectrum from boutique coastal houses to budget hostel beds.
+These apps cover the full spectrum from boutique stays to budget beds — and they're worth checking against each other, since the same room often appears at different prices across platforms.

 🏡